- Log In to Student Portal

 - Be Specific When stating the problem, be specific and non-judgmental.
 Provide clear examples of the behavior that is bothering you.
 Do not use derogatory words or over generalize.

 - LISTEN!
 Be open and understanding of to what the other person has to say.
 You are expecting them to listen, be willing to meet your own expectations.

 - Use "I" statements to own and express your thoughts/feelings.
 Don't make excuses or pass the blame.

 - Be willing to compromise Remember you are trying to win an agreement, not an argument.
 Conflicts are best resolved when all parties work together to reach a favorable outcome.

 - Offer solutions Try to offer some suggestions on how to resolve the issues you are encountering.
 Make a conscious effort to follow the items discussed in the roommate agreement.

 If you are struggling with your roommate(s), you can always talk to your Resident Assistant, Assistant Complex Director or Complex Director about any issues you are having.
 They are trained to assist you in resolving these problems.

-Residence Life strongly encourages students to actively solve problems and views changing rooms as a last resort once all other options have failed.
+University Housing strongly encourages students to actively solve problems and views changing rooms as a last resort once all other options have failed.
 In certain irreconcilable situations, the Complex Director may make the determination that a room switch is warranted.
 In the case of roommate conflicts, students are required to complete the roommate agreement form and demonstrate a good faith effort has been attempted to resolve the conflict.